How to Improve Work Efficiency? Focus on the Goal and the Work Required to Achieve It.

 If you want to accomplish big goals you need to focus.
 Be very clear what it is you need to do and keep moving forward on the project.
 If you want to get it finished and get home, watching the clock or calendar will only slow you down.
 Focus on the assignment and watch it progress faster.

 "We choose to play not to lose because we believe our emotional survival is at stake.
 We choose to play to win in order to learn, grow and thrive.
-Although it is not often that black and white, the critical moments or our lives and careers often come down to a choice between the two: Am I going to play to win or am I going to play not to lose?"
+Although it is not often that black and white, the critical moments of our lives and careers often come down to a choice between the two: Am I going to play to win or am I going to play not to lose?"

 Larry and Hersch Wilson, Play to Win